d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/word2vec.md

 the basic knowledge of natural language processing.

-## Why Not Use One-hot Vectors?
+## One-Hot Vectors Are a Bad Choice

-We used one-hot vectors to represent words (characters are words) in :numref:`sec_rnn_scratch` .
+We used one-hot vectors to represent words (characters are words) in :numref:`sec_rnn_scratch`.
-Recall that when we assume the number of different words in a dictionary (the dictionary size) is $N$, each word can correspond one-to-one with consecutive integers from 0 to $N-1$.
-These integers that correspond to words are called the indices of the words.
-We assume that the index of a word is $i$.
-In order to get the one-hot vector representation of the word, we create a vector of all 0s with a length of $N$ and set element $i$ to 1.
-In this way, each word is represented as a vector of length $N$ that can be used directly by the neural network.
+Suppose that the number of different words in the dictionary (the dictionary size) is $N$, and each word corresponds to a different integer (index) from $0$ to $N−1$.
+To obtain the one-hot vector representation for any word with index $i$, we create a length-$N$ vector with all 0s and set the element at position $i$ to 1.
+In this way, each word is represented as a vector of length $N$, and it can be used directly by neural networks.

 Although one-hot word vectors are easy to construct, they are usually not a good choice.
-One of the major reasons is that the one-hot word vectors cannot accurately express the similarity between different words, such as the cosine similarity that we commonly use.
-For the vectors $\mathbf{x}, \mathbf{y} \in \mathbb{R}^d$, their cosine similarities are the cosines of the angles between them:
+A main reason is that one-hot word vectors cannot accurately express the similarity between different words, such as the *cosine similarity* that we often use.
+For vectors $\mathbf{x}, \mathbf{y} \in \mathbb{R}^d$, their cosine similarity is the cosine of the angle between them:

 $$\frac{\mathbf{x}^\top \mathbf{y}}{\|\mathbf{x}\| \|\mathbf{y}\|} \in [-1, 1].$$

-Since the cosine similarity between the one-hot vectors of any two different words is 0, it is difficult to use the one-hot vector to accurately represent the similarity between multiple different words.
+Since the cosine similarity between one-hot vectors of any two different words is 0, one-hot vectors cannot encode similarities among words.

-[Word2vec](https://code.google.com/archive/p/word2vec/) is a tool that we came up with to solve the problem above.
-It represents each word with a fixed-length vector and uses these vectors to better indicate the similarity and analogy relationships between different words.
-The Word2vec tool contains two
+The [word2vec](https://code.google.com/archive/p/word2vec/) tool was proposed to address the above issue.
+It represents each word as a fixed-length vector, and  these vectors can better express the similarity and analogy relationship among different words.
-models: skip-gram :cite:`Mikolov.Sutskever.Chen.ea.2013` and continuous bag of words (CBOW) :cite:`Mikolov.Chen.Corrado.ea.2013`.
-Next, we will take a look at the two models and their training methods.
+The word2vec tool contains two models, namely *skip-gram* :cite:`Mikolov.Sutskever.Chen.ea.2013`  and *continuous bag of words* (CBOW) :cite:`Mikolov.Chen.Corrado.ea.2013`.
+In the following, we will introduce these two models and their training methods.

 ## The Skip-Gram Model